Brand, Campaigns & Content

 2. We are going for programmatic, VR and voice

 On what projects will this budget be spent then?
 Like last year, digital experiences (web and mobile), content, digital services and analytics top the list.
 When it comes to digital media spend, marketers expect the majority of spending to be on Video Advertising (49%) and Social Content (47%).
 Marketers expect new, short-term investments in Programmatic Advertising, VR/AR and Voice/Chatbots.
 When we put the same question to digital agencies, it appears that most — fortunately — have a pretty good idea of what customers want to invest in.

 When it comes to the way in which marketers and agencies work together, a large number expect that real collaboration with multi-agency teams will be the spearhead of 2017.
 In addition, the majority of agencies consider talent attraction and continuous development of new services as the main strategy for success.
 The creation of an Innovation Lab — alas, you probably thought you were unique — is already a fact for 66% of the agencies, and it actually appears to be a fruitful approach to rolling out new services quickly.

-It is interesting to see that half of the agencies believe in specialization for growth, while the other half actually prefers combining multiple services.
-Marketers themselves (40%) prefer to use multiple, specialized digital agencies for their activities.
+It is interesting to see that half of the agencies believe in specialisation for growth, while the other half actually prefers combining multiple services.
+Marketers themselves (40%) prefer to use multiple, specialised digital agencies for their activities.
 Do you ever wonder why marketers stop working with an agency?
 Usually, this has to do with the lack of innovation or — what else? — the price.